cds-snc/covid-alert-portal/README.md

 # COVID Alert Portal

-This repository implements a healthcare portal to complement the [Government of Canada COVID Alert app](https://github.com/cds-snc/covid-alert-app).
-This portal provides authenticated healthcare providers unique temporary codes which can be shared with COVID-diagnosed individuals.
-This code gives individuals access to upload their random IDs via the mobile app if they choose.
+The COVID Alert Portal provides authenticated healthcare providers unique temporary codes which can be shared with COVID-diagnosed individuals.
+The code enables individuals to upload their random IDs via the mobile app if they choose.
 No personal information is collected by the app and there is no association between the codes and specific tests.
+The Portal complements the [Government of Canada COVID Alert app](https://github.com/cds-snc/covid-alert-app).

-The Portal is part of the [COVID Shield](https://www.covidshield.app/) open-source reference implementation built by Shopify volunteers.
+A healthcare portal is one of the three pieces of the [COVID Shield](https://www.covidshield.app/) open-source reference implementation built by Shopify volunteers.
 For a high-level view on how the components work together, read through the [COVID Shield Rationale](https://github.com/CovidShield/rationale).

 ## Technical overview

-The app can be run as a python process or using `docker-compose`.
+The COVID Alert Portal is a Django application: it can be run as a python process or using `docker-compose`.

 - Running the COVID Alert Portal locally as a python process requires [python3](https://www.python.org/downloads/) and a database, although an SQLite database will be created if no connection string exists.
 - Using `docker-compose`, you’ll need [Docker](https://www.docker.com/get-started) installed.